h-sharda/TicTacToe/README.md

 ### 🎉 Enjoy the Game!

 Have fun customizing and playing **Tic-Tac-Toe** with your friends, or challenge the bot to see who the ultimate Tic-Tac-Toe champion is specially in those bigger boards!

+**Challenge:** We all know that a classic game of TicTacToe is obviously a draw when played perfectly, so try beating the bot in any of these scenarios:
+  - Board Size: 5/6, Win Condition: 4
+  - Board Size: 7/8, Win Condition: 4 with 2 bots

 ---